microsoft/pxt-adafruit/olddocs/js/lessons/accelerometer/challenges.md

 **Challenge 0**

 Great job!
 You have successfully completed the [zoomer tutorial](https://test.microbit.co.uk/td/lessons/zoomer/challenges) .
-You have created a script that measures the acceleration on the micro:bit in the "z" direction of a 3D world.
+You have created a script that measures the acceleration on the @boardname@ in the "z" direction of a 3D world.

 ```
 basic.forever(() => {